cosinekitty/astronomy/source/js/README.md

 <a name="EclipticLongitude"></a>

 ## EclipticLongitude(body, date) ⇒ <code>number</code>
-Calculates heliocentric ecliptic longitude based on the J2000 equinox.

 **Kind**: global function
 **Returns**: <code>number</code> - The ecliptic longitude angle of the body in degrees measured counterclockwise around the mean
      plane of the Earth's orbit, as seen from above the Sun's north pole.